Zoult/GZDoom/README.md

 ### Step 1.2: Install Git LFS
 Now download Git LFS [from here](https://git-lfs.github.com/ "Download Git LFS") and install it.

-### Step 2: Clone the repo choosing the game version
+### Step 2: Clone the repo
-After that, go to the directory where you want DOOM to be installed and open the command prompt.
-Once opened, execute: <div>
+After that, go to the directory where you want DOOM to be installed and open the command prompt; Once opened, execute `git lfs clone https://github.com/Zoult/old-DOOM.git` and delete everything you don't need.
-`git lfs clone https://github.com/Zoult/old-DOOM.git GZDoom4.7.1Win32` for the GZDoom 32 bit version;</div><div>
-`git lfs clone https://github.com/Zoult/old-DOOM.git GZDoom4.7.1Win64` for the GZDoom 64 bit version;</div><div>
-`git lfs clone https://github.com/Zoult/old-DOOM.git DOSBox` for the DOSBox version.</div>

 ### Step 3: Playing the game versions
 #### Playing the GZDoom Version